• Search

 • Canned beans are never used.
 Instead, dry red beans are soaked overnight and simmered the next day.

 • Ham hocks or ham shanks are often added to the simmering beans.
-Any extra meat from the bones would be picked off and all the flavor from the bones would infuse with the beans.
+Any extra meat from the bones is picked off, and all the flavor from the bones is infused with the beans.

-• It wasn’t intended to be a fast-cooking meal.
+• It isn’t intended to be a fast-cooking meal.
 It was a cook-all-day kind of dinner.

 Overhead view of a white shallow bowl filled with red beans and rice garnished with fresh chopped parsley.